DavidAUsher/design-examples/README.md

 # Design examples

-A repo to hold any kind of code examples people want to share for re-use.
+A repo to hold examples of things people are working on that could be re-used.

 ## Contributing